reconverse/incidence2/tests/testthat/_snaps/incidence.md

 # date_index works for multiple values

-    An incidence2 object: 13 x 3
+    An incidence object: 13 x 3
     365 deaths from 2020-Dec to 2021-Dec
     365 onset from 2020-Dec to 2021-Dec
     interval: 1 month